Campbell O'Connor & Company is regulated by the Central Bank of Ireland.

 (Form SC1) or in the name of an eligible custodian or third party (Form SC1).

-Our nominee company and safe custody accounts are operated under the regulations set out by The Financial Regulator of Ireland.
+Our nominee company and safe custody accounts are operated under the regulations set out by The Central Bank of Ireland.

 Dividends, interest payments